photobooth-app/photobooth-docs/docs/setup/installation.md

 - [Latest ffmpeg-release](https://ffmpeg.org/download.html): Choose the windows releases from gyan.dev.
 Look for the release builds, for example `ffmpeg-release-full.7z`.
 Download the folder, unpack it to C:\ and add the path to the executable ffmpeg.exe to system path's.
 Check that in a CLI you can start ffmpeg.
 If it starts, photobooth can use it also.
 If you don't need the video feature, you don't need to install ffmpeg.

 !!! note
 Since v5 the [latest libjpeg-turbo-X.X.X-**vc64**](https://github.com/libjpeg-turbo/libjpeg-turbo/releases) is optional.
 Using libjpeg-turbo is better for the performance, but on modern computers the difference is neglible.
 On Raspberry Pi or other SBC using libjpeg-turbo is recommended.
 If you install v4 or older, libjpeg-turbo is mandatory.
 Ensure to use the -vc64 variant and unpack it to C:\ so it will be automatically detected.

 ## Install photobooth app

 There are several ways to install:

-1. Method A: Install using pipx (easiest, recommended for Bookworm)
+1. Method A: Install using pipx (easiest, recommended for Bookworm/Trixie)
 2. Method B: Install using venv
 3. Method C: Install globally (recommended for Windows)